twkirkpatrick/Alliance-Employee-Management-System/README.md

 Alliance is a Content Management System designed to make it easy to view, add, and revise data within a company's employee hierarchy.
 This is a command line application that runs with the help of Node.js, Inquirer, and MySQL.

+View a demo video of the application <a href = "https://drive.google.com/file/d/18rWl6eA6L_rVde3FRvqNjMWrGsXQMvaU/view">here</a>

 ## User Story
 As a business owner <br>
 I want to be able to view and manage the departments, roles, and employees in my company <br>